-Procedures for Resolution of University-Defined Sexual Misconduct Complaints Against Students
+Procedures for Resolution of Title IX Complaints against Students

-These policies and procedures are implemented on an interim basis for the 2024-2025 academic year.
+These policies and procedures are implemented on an interim basis for the 2024-25 academic year.
 Eastern University reserves the right to modify these policies and procedures in accordance with business necessity and applicable legal and regulatory guidance and requirements.
-The most up-to-date version of these policies are available online at https://www.eastern.edu.
+This document is the most up-to-date version of these policies.